yubik-studio/yubik-studio.github.io/README.md

 #### I can help you on a wide range of projects.

-We can collaborate, or you can hire my services professionally and keep the rights to the work.
+We can collaborate as partners, or you can hire my services professionally and keep the rights to the work.
 My rates are always reasonable.

 Think of me for analysis, requirements, architecture. use cases and other early-stage work, where business experience and **clear writing** will save you big money down the road.
 I can also help you with teaching and tutoring in math, physics, and computer science (at all levels), or with anything more specialized that you see on my resume below.